• Home

 Roberta SchlechTer

-A decade ago when I first learned about the National Popular Vote Interstate Compact, I knew I needed to work hard against it and help inform lawmakers about the pitfalls of this Agreement among a few States.
+FIFTEEN YEARS AGO, when I first learned about the National Popular Vote Interstate Compact, I knew I needed to work hard against it and help inform lawmakers about the pitfalls of this Agreement among a few States.

 Having served as a legislative staffer and done lots of writing, I dove in.